-In a black void of shifting shades of black and dark grey, a black silhouette sat cross-legged in the air, its head looking down at the only thing of detail on its body.
-A black scaled hand with finger-like claws instead of fingers sat at the end of its blank black right arm.
+In an empty, dark void of shifting shades of black and dark grey, a dark silhouette sat cross-legged in the air, its head looking down at the only thing of detail on its body.
+An obsidian scaled hand with finger-like claws sat at the end of its right arm.
 The figure twisted the hand around as he examined it, curling the talons in a tight fist periodically before letting out a satisfied sigh.

 “The brat’s doing much better than I expected,” a monotonic voice rang out, speaking to no one in particular.
 “To think he’s already broken past the first three Brinks....
 It’s astonishing.”